brianstittsr/windsurf_WL4WJ_CHWOne/docs/RECREATION_PROMPT.md

   - Field options (for select/radio)

 **Example Prompts:**
-- "Create a patient intake form with name, date of birth, contact info, medical history, and current medications"
+- "Create an event registration form for our annual Leadership Summit with attendee name, organization, dietary restrictions, and session preferences"
-- "Build a training attendance sheet with participant name, date, session title, and signature"
+- "Build a mentorship program application with mentor/mentee info, areas of expertise, goals, and availability"
-- "Generate a community health assessment with demographics, health concerns, and service needs"
+- "Generate a member satisfaction survey with program feedback, networking opportunities, and suggestions for improvement"
+- "Create a board nomination form with nominee information, qualifications, leadership experience, and references"
+- "Build a volunteer opportunity sign-up with event details, time slots, skills needed, and contact preferences"

 **Generated Output:**
 - Form schema with all fields